antalvdb/antalvdb.github.io/notebooks.md

 [Run this Notebook on Colab](https://colab.research.google.com/drive/1teoyckS5ZTbGZqHSCxrjyQL9gXgG3KAo?usp=sharing)

-In this Notebook we exemplify how to use Transformers for NLP tasks such as multi-lingual named-entity recognition,
+In this Notebook we exemplify how to use Transformers for NLP tasks such as multi-lingual named-entity recognition.

 (notebook6)=
 ## Notebook 6: Efficient LLM Inference